 Things to do in Sherwood Forest

 You can also find out more about the forest, about the legend of Robin Hood and find out about the walks in the area.
 You can also hire backpacks for the kids which include different activities to keep them happy on a visit – mine have unfortunately grown out of this!

 There are 3 main Sherwood Forest walks that you can pick up a leaflet to guide you round depending on how far you want to walk.
 If you don’t want to go too far then the basic walk to the Major Oak and back again will take you about 45 mins and is about 1.5 miles.
-The trail is easy and the paths are well marked – perfect for all ages and abilities.
+The trail is easy and the paths are well marked – perfect for all ages, abilities and weather conditions!

 There are also some play areas nearby the visitor centre for the kids if they still need to let off some steam after your walk round the forest